bonniee/bot-experiments/dailyoblo/README.md

 # @dailyoblo

-Daily Oblo is a twitter bot powered by CBDQ and Tracery.
+[@dailyoblo](https://twitter.com/dailyoblo) is a twitter bot powered by CBDQ and Tracery.
 It posts one SET board per day.

 Because CBDQ content is static I just generated fifty boards and hardcoded them into CBDQ; the code that created those SVGs is here.